 Employers are seeking job candidates who embrace diversity and inclusion, which intensify learning and achievement.

 First-generation student finds ‘home’ at Iowa State, future in kinesiologyPosted on

 Soccer is a huge part of Alejandro Martinez’s culture and his family, and it was his own soccer injuries at South Tama County High School – as well as words of wisdom from the athletic trainer who helped him recover – that led him to Iowa State University’s kinesiology and health program.

-College of Human Sciences to recognize graduating seniors at spring convocationPosted on
+College of Human Sciences to recognize graduating seniors at fall convocationPosted on

-The Iowa State University College of Human Sciences will recognize the accomplishments of nearly 450 graduating students in a series of events on May 5 and 6.
+The Iowa State University College of Human Sciences will recognize the accomplishments of the graduating class of fall 2018 in a series of events on Dec.
+14 and 15.